Brow Lift in London

 These main brow lift techniques are discussed here:

 1. Direct brow lift

 A direct brow lift is when an incision usually hidden within one of the horizontal forehead lines is used to provide the lift.
-An area of forehead skin is removed from above the eye brow to lift the eye brow and the incision is sutured back together.
-Depending on where the incision is made this can leave a scar either just above the brow, in a forehead skin crease.
+An area of forehead skin and underlying tissues is removed from above the eye brow to lift it and the incision is then sutured back together.
+Depending on where the incision is made this can leave a scar either just above the browhair, or in a forehead skin crease.
 A mini version of this is the lateral direct browpexy where a small incision is made in the outer brow and the outer aspect is lifted with stitches.

 A browpexy is usually done at the same time as an upper eyelid blepharoplasty.
-If the patient also has excess upper eyelid skin that needs removing, the brow lift can be done through the same upper eyelid skin crease incision.
-Sutures are placed beneath the brow securing it higher up to the deeper tissues and do not show through the skin.
-This is useful if only a small amount of brow ptosis is present as it provides a small lift of the eye brows.
+If the patient also has excess upper eyelid skin that needs removing, the browpexy can be done through the same upper eyelid skin crease incision.
+Sitiches are used to securing it higher up to the deeper tissues and do not show through the skin.
+This is useful if only a small lift is required.

 3. Endoscopic brow lift

 An endoscopic brow lift uses small incisions are hidden within the hairline.
 This may also be known as an endoscopic forehead lift.
 A tunnel under the skin of the forehead is made from the incisions to the brow freeing it from the tissues holding it down.
 Sutures or fixation plates are then used to lift to give an endoscopic lift.
 This endoscopic procedure requires general anaesthesia you being asleep.

 A temporal brow lift is useful if only the outer part of the brow area needs lifting.
 The scar is hidden in the hairline just above the ear and a tunnel under the skin is performed to release the outer area with is then lifted with sutures.
 It is still considered a less invasive form of browlift surgery.
 It does not correct any droop of the brow on the inner aspect of the eye above the nose.